 Our Sport@deSter initiative encourages employees to engage in athletic activities that enhance well-being and foster team bonding.
-Spearheaded by employee ambassadors for Sport@deSter, the program saw 17% workforce participation in one or more activities in 2023.
+Spear-

 Here are highlights from 2023:

 Belgium

 In addition to participating in a local running race, employees engaged in meditation sessions, monthly walks, a cycling tour, and our cross-departmental table tennis tournament.
 These activities provided a break from the daily routine and generated lots of enthusiasm.